 Even the most seasoned veterans in personal injury law become powerless in the face of the defense of the Statute of Limitations.
 The law gives protection to those who are watchful of their rights.
 Those who are unmindful can become prejudiced by their very own actions.
 Stay up to date and be protected.

-If you or someone you care about suffers injury at home or at work, contact the the Law Office of James M. Hoffmann for immediate help at (314) 361-4300.
+If you or someone you care about suffers an injury at home or work, contact the Law Office of James M. Hoffmann for immediate help at (314) 361-4300.
 Contact us for a free and confidential consultation.

 Missouri Workers Compensation Statute of Limitation